Processor Tricks

 There are so many execution units in modern processors, that some are probably sitting idle at any moment.

-If everything is perfect, hyperthreading can run two threads at full speed on a single CPU core. e.g. one thread that's doing nothing but integer operations, and another that's doing nothing but floating point.
+If everything is perfect, SMT/hyperthreading can run two threads at full speed on a single CPU core. e.g. one thread that's doing nothing but integer operations, and another that's doing nothing but floating point.

 It might get only one thread worth of work done, if both threads are waiting for the same EUs.